DanieleCucurachi/daniele-cucurachi.github.io/content/project/qmcmc/index.md

 A Python simulator of the first version of the algorithm is available on my [GitHub](https://github.com/DanieleCucurachi/QMCMC.git).

 Read the full thesis [here](https://danielecucurachi.github.io/personal-website/project/qmcmc/).

+**Currently, I am in the process of finalizing and preparing this project for submission to a peer‑reviewed journal.**